 - Evaluating Expanded Beam Optics.
 EBO carries a cost premium and longer lead times, but it dramatically simplifies long-term maintenance.

-The transition from 800G to 1.6T switch ports will only compound cabling complexity, requiring shuffle panels to aggregate 4x400G into each physical OSFP port.
+The transition from 800G to 1.6T switch ports will compound cabling complexity, requiring shuffle panels to aggregate 4x400G into each physical OSFP port.
 This will lead to higher fiber counts per trunk and continued pressure on cable tray capacity.

 Cable chaos is solvable, but it requires treating cabling as a first-class engineering challenge rather than an afterthought.
 Hyve delivers a vertically integrated cabling and infrastructure strategy that scales with your roadmap.